CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Examples:*

 ```
-* Lists all incomplete tasks and reminders.
+Explanation: Lists all incomplete tasks and reminders.
 > list

-* Lists all incomplete tasks and reminders containing the word `assignment`.
+Explanation: Lists all incomplete tasks and reminders containing the word `assignment`.
 > list assignment

-* List all incomplete tasks and reminders from now to 25 December 2016, 11.59pm.
+Explanation: List all incomplete tasks and reminders from now to 25 December 2016, 11.59pm.
   (Assuming now is some time before 25 Decemeber 2016.)
 > list et/2016-12-25 11.59pm

-* List all incomplete tasks and reminders from 16 October 2016, 12.00am to 25 December 2016, 11.59pm.
+Explanation: List all incomplete tasks and reminders from 16 October 2016, 12.00am to 25 December 2016, 11.59pm.
 > list st/2016-10-16 12.00am et/2016-12-25 11.59pm

-* List all completed tasks.
+Explanation: List all completed tasks.
 > list d/yes

-* List both completed and incompleted tasks.
+Explanation: List both completed and incompleted tasks.
 > list d/all

-* List all incomplete tasks with tag 'nus'.
+Explanation: List all incomplete tasks with tag 'nus'.
 > list #/nus

-* List all incomplete tasks from 16 October 2016, 12.00am to 25 December 2016, 11.59pm and with tags 'nus'.
+Explanation: List all incomplete tasks from 16 October 2016, 12.00am to 25 December 2016, 11.59pm and with tags 'nus'.
 > list st/2016-10-16 12.00am et/2016-12-25 11.59pm #/nus
 ```